apache/apisix/doc/plugins/plugin-develop.md

     lua_shared_dict introspection        10m; # cache for JWT verification results
 ```

-if the dependency of the plugin needs to be initialized when Nginx start , you may need to add logic to the initialization
-method "http_init" in the file __Lua/apifix.lua__ , And you may need to add some processing on generated part of Nginx
- configuration file in __bin/apisix__ file .

-Note : The plugin itself provides the init method .
+The plugin itself provides the init method .
 It is convenient for plugins to perform some initialization after
  the plugin is loaded .

+Note : if the dependency of some plugin needs to be initialized when Nginx start , you may need to add logic to the initialization
+       method "http_init" in the file __Lua/apifix.lua__ , And you may need to add some processing on generated part of Nginx
+       configuration file in __bin/apisix__ file . but it is easy to have an impact on the overall situation according to the
+       existing plugin mechanism, we do not recommend this unless you have a complete grasp of the code .

 ## name and config